Our worship theme for Spring 2019 is 'Wisdom'.

 St James Primary SchooL

 St James is a friendly, thriving Church of England Primary School, situated in the village of Elstead.
 Being a primary school we provide a seamless education over seven years, until the children move onto their secondary school.
 Our school provides a happy, challenging learning environment, based on a Christian ethos, where all the children are encouraged, supported and nurtured.
-We have high expectations for learning, noted by Oftsted, and we focus on ‘bringing out the best’ in every child.
-Arranging a visit is easy: just call or email email@example.com and I will be happy to show you around our lovely school.
+We have high expectations for learning, noted by Ofsted, and we focus on ‘bringing out the best’ in every child.
+Arranging a visit is easy: just call or email firstname.lastname@example.org and I will be happy to show you around our lovely school.

 St James will be the primary school of choice for our local